There's a student group for you!

 Midnight Sun Solar Car - UWaterloo's Midnight Sun is a symbol of leadership in engineering and our dedication to green transportation and solutions to climate change.
 The Midnight Sun team is comprised of almost all undergraduates, who have built and raced 10 fully solar race cars.

-UW Campus Market Gardens - UW Campus Market Garden (formerly St. Paul's Community Garden) is a group of students that operate various community gardens across campus.
+UW Campus Market Garden - UW Campus Market Garden (formerly St. Paul's Community Garden) is a group of students that operate various community gardens across campus.
 Plots are currently located at St. Paul's, on North Campus, and other locations.
 Student gardeners help grow fresh and nutritious food to sell to St. Paul's cafeteria and the campus community.
 Volunteer gardeners are always welcome.

 Society for Ecological Restoration - Waterloo Chapter - If you are interested in nature, ecology, and understanding or repairing natural ecosystems, check out the SER.
 The emerging Waterloo chapter is looking for exciting projects and people to join.

 Students of the Water Institute, Graduate Section - SWIGS is the student branch of the Water Institute, and seeks to foster interdisciplinary collaboration on water-related research.
 They host regular conferences and lecture series, and are open to any grad students who are interested in water.

 Sustainable Campus Initiative - SCI is a student-run initiative on campus that focuses on education, advocacy, and delivery of related services to bring about positive environmental behaviour change.
 Formerly known as the UW Sustainability Project, SCI is a Federation of Students service run by a team of passionate and talented student volunteers.

 UW Alternative Fuels Team – UWAFT began in 1996 in a humble garage in the physics building, when a group of engineering students linked their passion for designing, building, and designing cars with a strong environmental awareness.
 The group is now focused on design of EcoCAR 3, a vehicle that integrate environmental and performance.